Dr. C. George Boeree

 It may help us understand the origins of languages if we take a look at what is sometimes called the Hardy-Morgan hypothesis, for the orijinator of the hypothesis - Alister Hardy, an English marine biologist, and Elaine Morgan, a Welsh writer and journalist.
 It is more commonly known as the aquatic ape theory.

 Humans have quite a few characteristics we don't share with our primate relatives.
-We don't have much body hair; we lack the layer of fat under our skin; we have a descended larynx; we produce tears; we sweat a lot; we tend to have sex face-to-fact; we can hold our breath quite easily; we are able to swim even before we walk; and most importantly, we walk on our two legs just about all the time.
+We don't have much body hair; we have a layer of fat under our skin; we have a descended larynx; we produce tears; we sweat a lot; we tend to have sex face-to-fact; we can hold our breath quite easily; we are able to swim even before we walk; and most importantly, we walk on our two legs just about all the time.

 Hardy, in the 1960s suggested that perhaps (he was cautious, and waited 30 years to tell anyone about his idea) we, or at least our genus, Homo, must have spent some portion of our existence on this planet in the water, wading, swimming, even diving.
 This may have been why we learned to stand up straight (while wading, supported by water), then evolving the strength and coordination to do so without the support, and only then proceeding into the savannah.

-There are other animales that have some of our odd characteristics: sea mammals like whales and dolphins have little hair, hold their breath, and have extra fat under our skin; others, like otters, have a lot of hair, but share the other abilities with us.
+There are other animales that have some of our odd characteristics: sea mammals like whales and dolphins have little hair, hold their breath, and have extra fat under their skin; others, like otters, have a lot of hair, but share the other abilities with us.
 The only other land animal that shares our lack of hair is the elephant, whose closest relatives include dugongs and manatees.
-Perhaps they, too, spent a portion of their evolution in the water.
+Perhaps elephants, too, spent a portion of their evolution in the water.
 They do still breath through their trunks when under water.
 (Gaeth et al 1999)

 Perhaps our commonalities with these animals also extend to language.